 Community Services

-This Web topic addresses the factors that make it possible for young adults with disabilities to assume productive roles within their communities and to have a satisfying quality of life (e.g., a stable income, medical and personal care, reliable transportation, recreational options, etc.).
+This Web topic examines the factors that make it possible for young adults with disabilities to assume productive roles within their communities and have a satisfying quality of life (e.g., a stable income, medical and personal care, reliable transportation, recreational options, etc.).

 Introduction